×

 • Afrikaans is spoken as a national language in: South Africa.

 You will also get to know the continents where Bengali and Afrikaans speaking countries lie.
-Based on the number of people that speak these languages, the position of Bengali language is 4 and position of Afrikaans language is not available.
+Based on the number of people that speak these languages, the position of Bengali language is 4 and position of Afrikaans language is 23.
 Find all the information about these languages on Bengali and Afrikaans.

 Bengali and Afrikaans Language History